How do I get a mortgage?

 How long is a MIP (or mortgage offer) valid for?

 A Mortgage In Principle (MIP) is valid for between 30 and 90 days.
 If it expires before you need it, you can always re-apply, but be careful about requesting too many MIPs if you know that your lender is carrying out hard credit checks - too many of these could damage your credit score.
-Not all lenders and brokers will credit check at this point, such as Trussle, but many do.
+Not all lenders and brokers will credit check at this point, but many do.

 A MIP shouldn’t be confused with a mortgage offer which is based on several factors, such as the value of the property and credit checks.
 As a general rule, a mortgage offer is valid for up to six months, which is more than enough time from exchange of contracts (which makes the sale legally binding between the seller and the buyer) through to completion (the date on which the parties physically move and transfer legal ownership of the property).